vivek-bombatkar/Spark_AI_Summit-London-2018/README.md

 ### 3-Oct
-- "Deep Dive into Query Execution in Spark SQL 2.3
+- * Deep Dive into Query Execution in Spark SQL 2.3
   Jacek Laskowski
 different phases of query execution and the logical and physical optimizations."
 - "Deploying Machine Learning Models with Apache Spark